aido123/azaksauth/README.md

    pip install azaksauth/

-2. Export your PATH env to pick up the alias wiki when running the python module form your machine
+2. Export your PATH env to pick up the alias azaksauth when running the python module form your machine

    export PATH=~/.local/bin:$PATH